OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 ## Calling Safeguard API Services

 The Safeguard API is a REST-based API.
 Safeguard API endpoints are called using HTTP operators and JSON (or XML) requests and responses.
-The Safeguard API is documented using Swagger.
-You may use Swagger UI to call the API directly or to read the documentation about URLs, parameters, and payloads.
+The SPP API is documented using Swagger.
+You may use the Swagger UI to call the API directly or to read the documentation about URLs, parameters, and payloads.

 To access the Swagger UI use a browser to navigate to:
 `https://<address>/service/<service>/swagger`

-- `<address>` = Safeguard network address
+- `<address>` = SPP network address
-- `<service>` = Safeguard service to use
+- `<service>` = SPP service to use

-The Safeguard API is made up of multiple services: core, appliance, notification, event, and a2a.
+The SPP API is made up of multiple services: core, appliance, notification, event, and a2a.

 |Service|Description|